sftpgo/docs/docs/oidc.md

 | ----------- | --------- | ------------- |
 | `implicit_roles` | `false` | When `true`, the `role_field` is ignored.
 Users clicking the admin login link get the admin role; users clicking the client login link get the user role. |

 Implicit roles are useful when the IdP does not provide role claims or when you prefer to keep role assignment entirely within SFTPGo.
-The authorization decision then rests entirely on the SFTPGo admin accounts: every identity that authenticates through the admin login link is granted the admin role, and the login succeeds when an admin with the mapped username exists.
+The authorization then rests on the SFTPGo accounts: every identity that authenticates through the admin login link is given the admin role, and the login succeeds when an admin with the mapped username exists and can log in.
+Keep the set of admin accounts as the list of who administers the server.

 ### Optional settings